 Focus on concrete channels

-GREENPIPE Srl type M drainage channels are made of high resistance concrete drainage channels are made of high resistance vibrocompressed concrete:
+GREENPIPE Srl drainage channels are made of high resistance vibrocompressed concrete or pre-cast concrete::

 - Minimum compression strength class C 35/45 ((NSC – Normal Strength Concrete, according to EN 206:2006 and UNI11104:2004, Rck = 45 N/mm2)

 - Frost and defrost cycle (classification +R according to EN 1433:2008)